kareemmomen44/Sport-in-data-analysis/README.md

 ---

 ## Project Objectives
-- Analyze sports datasets to identify trends and patterns
+- Understand how data analysis is applied in the sports industry
-- Design effective data visualizations
+- Analyze sports-related datasets to identify performance patterns
-- Support data-driven decision making
+- Evaluate player and team performance using analytical metrics
-- Apply end-to-end data analysis workflow
+- Translate data findings into clear visual insights

 ---